kakitone/postme/README.md

 # POSTME
-POSTME : POSTprocessing MEtagenomics assembly with hybrid data.
+POSTME : POSTprocessing MEtagenomics assembly with hybrid data by highly precise scaffolding

-To use the tool, use the following command(asuming illuminaContigs.fasta and pacbioReads.fasta are in workingDirectory).
+To use the tool, use the following command(assuming illuminaContigs.fasta and pacbioReads.fasta are in workingDirectory).
 The output file is improved.fasta

     python postme.py \
         -o workingDirectory/ \